sassoftware/converting-sas-code-to-leverage-cas/README.md

 - Loading a CAS table from a parquet file

 **SAS9ContentAssessmentReports.sas**
-- Compute Server
-- SAS 9.4 workspace server
+- SAS 9.4 Workspace Server
 - Batch process to generate punch lists reports of statements that need to be reviewed for migratiing SAS 9 code to SAS Viya
 -
 **sasLogParser.sas**